feiw21/ai-party-agent/docs/LANGFUSE_SETUP.md

-# LangFuse US Cloud Setup Guide
+# LangFuse Cloud Setup Guide

-This guide helps you set up LangFuse with the US cloud instance for Alfred AI Agent monitoring and evaluation.
+This guide helps you set up LangFuse (with the US cloud instance) for Alfred AI Agent monitoring and evaluation.

 ## 1. Get Your LangFuse US Cloud Credentials